beatriz-nascimento/mytomorrows-app/README.md

 - Maintains a maximum of 10 trials in the list
 - Add/remove multiple trials as favorites
 - View favorite trials on a separate route page
-- Implemented tests and linter
+- Implemented tests and linter in production pipeline

 ---